alodahl/project-timer/to-do.md

 - Make "start time" into dropdown calendar input
 - Save everything, make a pull request, merge to master.
 - make sure "edit timer" button works multiple times
+- click on delete makes an AJAX Delete request, calls getTimersFromApi again.
+- dashboard timers based on mongo id, not on index

 ### SERVER SIDE:
 - check out a new branch.
 And start working on server.js.